 It is best to refrigerate open bottles of red rather than storing them at room temperature.
 The wine will stay fresher for longer, too, if you ensure proper storage in a cool, dark place and put back the cork properly.
 You have three to five days to consume it once it's opened.

-Generally, 54°F is an optimal temperature for a single-zone wine refrigerator.
-It's the suggested setting, especially if you plan on storing various red and white wines.
+54°F is the optimal temperature for a single-zone wine refrigerator.
+It's the suggested setting especially if you plan on storing various red and white wines.
 Despite each wine fridge model having a recommended temperature setting, regulating it to 54°F will not affect the wine quality.
 Doing so can even prevent premature wine aging.

 The safest temperature setting for your wine cooler is 55°F. Wine temperature significantly affects wine flavors and aromas.
 While there are proper settings for each wine varietal, it will still depend on your personal preference.

-Every individual has different preferences about wine temperature.
+Every individual has different preferences regarding wine temperature.
 You would even hear wine lovers having varying opinions on using a wine cellar vs. a wine refrigerator.